7hekaka/newcytosim/doc/main/faq.md

 <summary>
 **If I have two fiber types (actin, microtubule), is there a way to make hands selective for one or the other fiber?**
 </summary>
-Yes, you can use the parameters ‘binding_key’ for this:
+Yes, you can use the parameters `binding_key` for this:

 IN short, set the binding keys of the filaments to be binary exclusive, eg. 1 and 2 and then set the binding keys of the hands equal to the fiber to which they may bind.